Elvisdiaz1/movie-rater/README.md

 ## Installation

-To view the application on the browser, just click on the link: (insert link)
+To view the application on the browser, just click on the link: https://elvisdiaz1.github.io/movie-rater/

 This is a react app but there are no dependencies needed to install.